Pokémon 25th Anniversary

-Pokémon has since become the highest-grossing media franchise of all time, with $90 billion in total franchise revenue.
-The video game series is the second-best-selling video game franchise (behind Nintendo's own Mario franchise, which had recently celebrated its 35th anniversary) with more than 368 million copies sold and one billion mobile downloads, and it spawned a hit anime series that has become the most successful video game adaptation with over 20 seasons and 1,000 episodes in 169 countries.

-In addition, the Pokémon franchise includes the world's top-selling toy brand, the top-selling trading card game with over 30.4 billion cards sold, an anime film series, a live-action film, books, manga comics, music, merchandise, and a theme park.

 2021 Timeline

 The first official mention of the anniversary celebration was on November 26, 2020, at the Macy's Thanksgiving Day Parade.
 The Pokémon Company presented the logo for the anniversary in front of a giant balloon of Pikachu, who has made a regular appearance at the parade since 2001.
 This was followed by news that Pokémon would be collaborating with Japanese Space Exploration Agency, JAXA to celebrate the new year.
 The collaboration involved seeing Pokémon in augmented reality aboard the International Space Station.